 Explore captivating haunted castles and atmospheric museums, or visit some of Britain’s most magnificent stately homes and blooming great gardens.
 Relax with a picnic beside miles of peaceful canals, then find your way to the magnificent medieval Lichfield Cathedral and the incredible Anglo-Saxon gold, the Staffordshire Hoard.
 Now add our fascinating towns and villages, bustling street markets, and the UK’s only Monkey Forest at The Trentham Estate to the list of places to visit in Staffordshire, and you’re guaranteed a fantastic time.

 History and Heritage

 Staffordshire is steeped in history, from its Stone Age origins, through Roman and medieval times to modern industrial life.
-We have towns and villages with picturesque churches, castles and stately homes reflecting the unique identity of our area.
+They have towns and villages with picturesque churches, castles and stately homes reflecting the unique identity of the area.

 Activities and Attractions

 With a huge host of activities and attractions, Staffordshire is the ideal location for a break with something that everyone will enjoy doing.
 If you’re interested in the history of steam and the country railways then Churnet Valley and Rudyard Lake railways take you on a journey back to the classic days of railway travel passing through beautiful countryside.
 If you’re heading to Staffordshire with your family or friends and looking to let off some steam then a trip to one of the regions theme parks at Drayton Manor or Alton Towers promises a day packed with thrills and laughs.